United States of America

 One of the state's major attractions is the annual display of brilliant fall foliage, making autumn the best time to visit scenic Massachusetts.
 Those wanting to see the foliage at its most dramatic should drive The Mohawk Trail which winds through the northern Berkshire Mountains taking in some of the state's most beautiful scenery.

-Just across the Charles River from Boston, Cambridge is actually a city in its own right although the two cities are…
+Just across the Charles River from Boston, Cambridge is actually a city in its own right.
+But the two cities…

-Thirty miles (48km) off the coast of Cape Cod, the island of Nantucket is smaller and more remote than Martha's Vineyard,…
+Thirty miles (48km) off the coast of Cape Cod, the small and remote island of Nantucket is an escape from…

 Become our Massachusetts Travel Expert